dusty-learning/learnyoutesting/testing-suites/README.md

 `Mocha` requires a bit more to setup like I said a seperate `assertion` library is required so it can be a little more complex, where as suites like `Tape` are just required in and ready to go.

 Why use the ones that require more setup?
 Well if you prefer the syntax and the way it outputs results, that is a pretty good reason.
-Sometimes your deploy software requires thigns to format a certain way, so that might limit your choices.
+Sometimes your deploy software requires things to format a certain way, so that might limit your choices.